integreat-io/integreat-adapter-soap/README.md

 the request sent to the service, and its response.
 The logger must be an object with an `info()` and an `error()` function.
 Both should accept a string message as first argument, and a meta object as the second.

+You may also override the `SOAPAction` by setting another namespace for it with `soapActionNamespace` or by replacing it entirely with `soapAction`.
+Both should be set on the `endpoint` object.

 ### Running the tests